-In performing an audit in accordance with GAAS and Government Auditing Standards, we:
+Auditing Standards, we:

-- •Exercise professional judgment and maintain professional skepticism throughout the audit. - •Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
-Such procedures include examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements. - •Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of City of Burbank's internal control.
-Accordingly, no such opinion is expressed. - •Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the financial statements.
+- In performing an audit in accordance with GAAS and Government with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide • Exercise professional judgment and maintain professional any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or skepticism throughout the audit. provide any assurance. - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
+Such procedures include examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of City of Burbank's internal control.
+Accordingly, no such opinion is expressed. - Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the financial statements.